k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/04_LU_Enhancements_Functions_flow.md

 - Tamar Forbes

 **b.
-Standardization**
+Standardization of the phone number**

-Using the Customer LU data viewer, retrieve the instances belonging to Luci, Larry & Tamar
+Using the CustomerLU data viewer, retrieve the LU instances belonging to Luci, Larry & Tamar

 - How many distinct lines are associated with Luci (in the contract table)?
 - How many lines are associated to a 5G/LTE offer and how many do match the international standard format for US numbers?
   - +1-xxx-xxx-xxxx (we will disregard parenthesis & minus signs)
-- Lets write a java function that will modify the line associated with contract_ID 2787 & 2788, into the proper format:
+- Lets write a java function that will modify any LUI *<u>Associated Line</u>* fields to the international format using the following IDs contract_ID (2787 & 2788) to validate the code.
   - tips:
     - use dbRows to loop in the table
     - use regular expressions to match the correct fields
     - operate LUDB execute function
-- We only wish to apply the previous data transformation telephone lines belonging to a 5G/LTE contract.
-Modify the code accordingly.
+- We only wish to apply the previous data transformation to telephone lines that belong to a 5G/LTE contract.
+Please, modify the code accordingly.

 **c.
 Case Notes Clean-up**

+The Case_Notes table stores all notes belonging to a particular case that was opened for a specific owner.

 Tamar keeps on receiving to her mailing address old bills as well as apology letters about issues she is experimenting with the network.
+The case notes reflect issues of cases that are still opened.

-1. let's first list the contracts pertaining to Tamar.
-How many contracts does she own ?
+1. **Let's first list the contracts owned by Tamar in the data viewer.
+How many contracts does she own ?**

-    		2. lets look at the different notes in the Case_Note table of Tamar's LUI
+      - lets look at the different notes in the Case_Note table of Tamar's LUI

-               		1. What is the ID number of the note suggesting that Tamar has been alienated  and the associated Case Type description (in the cases table)?
+        1. What is the ID number of the note suggesting that Tamar has been alienated  and the associated Case Type description (in the cases table)

         2. How many cases are still opened ?

-3. Write a java function that operates the following data transformations:
+3. **Write a java function that operates the following data transformations:**

-- All case notes belonging to cases of the type "Billing issues" should be changed to "billing"
+- All case notes belonging to cases of the type "Billing issues" should be changed to "insolvent customer due to alien assimilation"

 - All case notes belonging to cases of the type "Network issues" should be changed to "Customer has been assimilated to a phone and is no longer network compatible"

-- All cases should be set to Status="closed"
+- All open cases should be set to Status="closed"

-4. **Attach the function**
+3. **Attaching the enrichment function to the appropriate table**

-   What happens if you attach the enrichment function to the table: CASES ?
-To which table should the function be attached ?
+- What happens if you attach the enrichment function to the table: CASES ?

+- To which table should the function be attached ?